1. Script Editor Overview

 - Show Animations sets on/off the animations of the mouse moves, clicks, drags and image comparison tasks on the screen.

-- Disable Execution Output disables all script and schedule file output such as reports, logs and screen shots.
+- Disable Execution Output disables all script and workitem file output such as reports, logs and screen shots.
 This option may be also set externally through the --nooutput CLI option.

 Execute Selection (Block Execution)